YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 } // end of class Dog
 ```

 This gives the oppurtunity for other parts of .Net framework to access this information in the future.
-This means that in the long run it may be possible to solve disadvantages 3,4, and 5.
+This means that in the long run it may be possible to solve disadvantages 3, 4, and 5.

 The advantage of these solutions is that although they require changes to the runtime, standard library, tooling etc. this work is completely distinct to any work done for the core feature.
 As such, whether and when these updates are carried out does not preclude the introduction of Covariant Return Types into the C# language via changes in Roslyn.
 In fact, so long as the attribute is defined first, the work could even take place before any work is done on Roslyn - it is completely distinct work.

+At the moment attributes cannot use Type parameters.
+This means that the CovariantOverideAttribute may not be possible when the base type is an unconstrained Generic.
+However, in CIL it is theoretically possible for attributes to use type parameters.
+I believe though, that there may be issues when using it in practice - see https://github.com/dotnet/csharplang/blob/master/meetings/2017/LDM-2017-02-21.md#generic-attributes.

 **Solving disadvantage 3**